-For children cared for in an informal foster family, sponsorship covers the child’s personal expenses including food, medicine, clothing, education, and extra-curricular activities such as music lessons, martial arts, or summer camp.
+For children cared for in an informal foster family, sponsorship covers the child’s personal expenses such as food, medicine, clothing, education, and extra-curricular activities such as music lessons, martial arts, or summer camp.
 Also included are the indirect expenses related to childcare (i.e. utilities for the home, small compensation for the house parents, transportation and additional household help if needed).
 Sponsorship is pooled to support all members of the family.

 How much does it cost to sponsor a child?

 For children living with non-relative parents, Hope’s Promise assumes full financial responsibility for all needs of our children who live in our informal foster homes.
-Child sponsorship starts at $40/month, but the full cost of raising a child in a Hope’s Promise home averages $450/month.
+Child sponsorship starts at $40/month, but the full cost of raising a child in a Hope’s Promise foster family averages $450/month.

 How long will this child live with their Hope’s Promise family?

 How often can I communicate with my sponsored child?

-You may email letters and photos addressed to the child’s family (please include all members of the family so no child feels excluded) as often as you like to Hope’s Promise, attention “Donor Relations” at [email protected].
-They are forwarded to the in–country Hope’s Promise staff for delivery to your sponsored child’s parents, who will share with the family.
+You may email letters and photos addressed to the child’s family (please include all members of the family so no child feels excluded) as often as you like to Hope’s Promise, attention “Donor Relations” at [email protected] Messages are forwarded to the in–country Hope’s Promise staff for delivery to your sponsored child’s parents, who will share with the family.
 Hope’s Promise supervises all contact while the child is in our care for child safety and welfare purposes, as well as to honor cultural expectations.

 Can I send gifts to my sponsored child?